REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 ## 1.2 Enrich
 ### Why
-- Add missing reference data e.g Legal Entity Identifiers (LEIs), Market Identifier Codes (MICs), static data, etc to the CDM event.
+- Add missing reference data e.g Legal Entity Identifiers (LEIs), Market Identifier Codes (MICs), static data, etc to the DRR event.
 - DRR is flexible to allow for different internal and external data sources and how they’re implemented.

 ### What you get